zachpino/digidevf17/week2/readme.md

 ```
 sudo apt-get upgrade
 ```
 This line of code installs all new software packages available, ensuring the Raspberry Pi is fully up-to-date.
 You may need to press 'q', 'y', or 'i' at various points if the installers require it.
+The process will likely take around 10 minutes.

+#### Restart your Raspberry Pi

+Click on the `Raspberry Menu` and click `Shut Down`.
+A dialog will pop open and allow you to `Restart`.